iiab/iiab/roles/remoteit/README.md

 ### Create a remote.it account

-1. Go to the [remote.it website](https://remote.it) and sign up for an account.
+1. Go to the [https://remote.it](https://remote.it) website and sign up for an account.
 2. OPTIONAL: Download [remote.it's desktop application](https://remote.it/download/) e.g. for Windows, macOS or Linux.

 ### Install remote.it onto an IIAB